barisicgroup/unf/README.md

 ## Format type
 JSON-based

-The core of the UNF file is pure JSON, however, due to the possibility to include other files directly in the UNF file (e.g., PDB, see field *externalFiles*), the final *.unf file cannot be always considered as a valid JSON file.
+The core of the UNF file is pure JSON.
+However, due to the possibility to include other files directly in the UNF file (e.g., PDB, see field *externalFiles*), the final *.unf file cannot be always considered as a valid JSON file.

 ## General notes
 Positions are stored in [x, y, z] order, units are determined by the *lengthUnits* field.
-Rotations/orientations are stored in Euler angles ("angularUnits" field determines rads/degs), values determines how much is the object rotated around each of [x, y, z] axes.
+Rotations/orientations are stored in Euler angles ("angularUnits" field determines rads/degs), values determine how much is the object rotated around each of [x, y, z] axes.
 Zero-indexing is used.

 ## Conventions
-IDs are unsigned integers
+IDs are unsigned integers.
 To mark fields as "not used"/containing invalid value:
  - value "-1" should be used in ID-related fields (or in other fields where the meaningful values are only zero or greater)
  - empty array should be used in array-typed fields